 To throw everyone off, choose two truths about yourself that people might not know, or two things that seem a bit outlandish or out of character for you.
 Mix those in at random with a lie, which can be equally outlandish, and chances are everyone will have a hard time figuring it out!

-To play Read My Lips, have the person who is "it" turn off their microphone.
+Read My Lips, have the person who is "it" turn off their microphone.
 They will then say a series of words in a given amount of time while everyone else reads their lips and writes down what they think they're saying.
 The person with the most correct guesses is the obvious winner.
+13 Pass It Along

 You can be as serious or as silly as you want, but think about the plot, remember to add in characters and details, so the story is interesting.
 Try to recall what was said before you and work together to create a narrative with rising action.